 The 2011 census for the non-agricultural workers provided some interesting insights about the commute to work.
 About 30% of Indians don’t travel to work as they live close to their workplace.
 Walking is the highest mode with about 23% mode share, followed by bicycle at 13%.
 The public transport mode includes buses with 11%, tempo and auto-rickshaw 3%, and trains at 3%.
 The personal mode of transport includes two-wheelers at 13% and private cars at 3%.
 Work trips form more the 60% of the trips in our cities, and the 2011 census reveals that car trips are only 3% of all the travel-to-work trips in India.

-The 2011 census also revealed that two-wheelers are the highest mode of motorized transport for travel-to-work.
+The 2011 census also revealed that two-wheelers are the highest mode of motorised transport for travel-to-work.
 In FY 2019, more than 21 million two-wheelers were sold in India, which means, 81% of all vehicles sold in FY 2019 were two-wheelers.
 The market is expected to grow further with the increase in the two wheeler sharing.
 Both established and new players are offering low-priced shared mobility solution in this critical vehicle segment.
 The two-wheeler sharing market was estimated to be around USD 31.1 million in 2019.
 It is expected to reach USD 94.0 million by 2025, with a CAGR of 20.2% from 2020 to 2025.

 Indian cities are dense, relatively compact with mixed land uses.
 This means that travel distances are not very large in Indian cities.
 As per census 2011, out of the 140 million who do travel to work, quarter travel less than 1 km for work and a third journey less than 5 km for work.
 Only 21% travel more than 10 km for work, and only 12% travel more than 20 km.
 The situation is no different in big cities.
 A study by the Indian Institute of Tropical Metrology found that daily use of two-wheelers in Delhi in 60 km, while personal cars are used for 55 km per day, app-based taxis, on the other hand, travel about 400 km per day.
 The low travel distances are an essential aspect of the Indian commute.

 Most cities in India, barring a couple, have an ambient temperature in summer over 40-degree centigrade.
 In fact, in June 2019, 10 Indian cities were featured amongst the top 15 hottest places on the planet with a temperature closer to 50-degree mark.
 This is an important aspect that needs close attention because extreme temperatures pose several limitations to electric vehicle performance, including the charging.
-The efficiency of lithium-ion batteries is maximized when the ambient temperature is close to 20 °C. The temperature in our cites can vary between 0 to 45-degree centigrade.
+The efficiency of lithium-ion batteries is maximised when the ambient temperature is close to 20 °C. The temperature in our cites can vary between 0 to 45-degree centigrade.
 This is an essential aspect in deciding the size, chemistry, and management of batteries.

 If India is a price-sensitive market, then the automotive sector is the poster child of the market.
 It is a known fact that the Indian customer places a more significant premium on price than safety, emissions, engineering excellence, etc. While emission and safety regulations may influence purchase criteria, it will take a few years before they become the driving agenda for influencing the purchase.
 This is evident from the fact that cars averaging over USD 15,000 form less than 2% of the motor vehicle fleet in India.
 A motor vehicle that has a low capital cost, high mileage, and good resale value will appeal to a typical Indian customer.